 When you want to buy land, whether rural, recreational, city or suburban, you should ...

-... from an appropriate agent who specializes in either rural or city agent who is experienced in the entire process.
+... from an appropriate agent who specializes in either rural or city real estate and is experienced in the entire process.

 Before buying vacant land, or at least prior to removing your conditions from the offer to buy land, seek answers to all these questions.
 Satisfy yourself that everything will be fine and there will be ...

 Still want to buy land?
 Does building a custom home still hold allure for you?
 Don't turn your dream home project into a nightmare that will haunt you forever.